dwarvesf/playground/Ω Literature notes/Product/The Kano Model.md

 ---
 tags: product, features, kano
-title: the Kano Model
 ---

+# The Kano Model

-### Definition
+## Definition
-- a model to define the essential level of the next features
+- A model to define the essential level of the next features
-- based on Kano model, product's features are created out of 3 level
+- Based on Kano model, product's features are created out of 3 level
 	- Threshold Attributes: the basic functions. users expect this
 	- Performance Attributes: unnecessary, but it increase user's retention.
 	- Excitement Attributes: additional function, make the product different.

-### Example & execution
+## Example & execution
-**example** of 3 level in a cellphone camera function
+**Example** of 3 level in a cellphone camera function

 |attributes|description|example|purpose|
 |---|---|---|---|